Small rooms, on purpose

 In the public rooms, only the last hour of

-Direct messages stay, and the
+Direct messages and private rooms

-kept too — those are conversations to come back to.
+stay — those are conversations to come back to.